From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \subsubsection{Similar Output Distribution}

 Ensuring that the word distribution in watermarked text or LLM-generated output closely resembles that of the original text is essential for providing a natural experience to the end user.
-This is often operationalized in the form of re-weighting strategies of word distributions.
-These strategies involve adjusting (re-weighting) the probabilities of select words during text generation to ensure the overall distribution of words remains consistent with the original.
-This has been achieved using techniques, such as modifying the output logits of the LLM \cite{{hu2023unbiased},wu2023dipmark} or permuting the vocabulary set to find optimal combinations that maintain the inherent symmetry of the original distribution \cite{wu2023dipmark}.
-Permuting the vocabulary set means systematically rearranging the words in the vocabulary to explore various possible sequences.
-This identifies permutations that result in a similar distribution of words as the original text.
+This is often operationalized as re-weighting strategies that adjust the probabilities of select words during text generation such that the overall distribution of words remains consistent with the original \cite{hu2023unbiased,wu2023dipmark}.

+\citet{hu2023unbiased} and \citet{wu2023dipmark} focus on creating stealthy watermarks that remain imperceptible and avoid introducing noticeable biases.
+By adjusting the output logits of LLMs, these methods preserve the original text distribution and minimize the likelihood of detection.
+In some methods, this is done by systematically rearranging the words (permutation) in the vocabulary set to find optimal combinations that maintain the inherent symmetry of the original distribution \cite{wu2023dipmark}.
 This method exploits the mathematical property of symmetry in permutations, where different arrangements can still produce the same statistical distribution, allowing for flexibility in embedding watermarks without altering the natural flow of the text.